kaleonearth/openLinks/README.md

 }
 </code>
 </pre>
+- Share SS created above with Service Account email address by clicking "File > Share With Others"
 - Create a *config.json* file that has the Google Sheets ID.
 This can be found in the URL of the sheet, see below.
 <pre>
 <code>